1. Home

 Use non-colour based indicators for meaning

 It’s useful and common to use colour for meaning: for example being “in the black/red” in accountancy or to distinguish between different data series in a chart.
-However it is important to use other strategies alongside colour to support people with differing colour perception to add a layer of redunancy.
+However, it is important to use other strategies alongside colour to add a layer of redundancy to support people with differing colour perception.

 Accessible strategies that can work alongside colour are:

-• additional text labels.
+• text labels.
 For example, you’ve created a mindmap that has been colour coded by theme.
-To make it accessible for someone who can’t percieve colour, you’ve add theme label in brackets after after each mindmap item.
+To make it accessible for someone who can’t perceive colour, you add theme labels in brackets after each mindmap item.

-• additional visual elements.
+• icons or symbols.
 For example, you might choose to use simple icons to denote categories alongside other colour coding strategies.

 The default charts created in Microsoft Office are inaccessible and reliant on colour perception – see our Accessible Figures Guidance for instructions on how to create accessible bar charts, pie charts, line/scatter plots in Excel.